 Massachusetts takes drug crimes seriously.
 A drug conviction in Massachusetts can carry severe consequences ranging from probation and fines to lengthy prison sentences.
-If you face drug charges in Concord, you need an aggressive defense attorney like Attorney Chris Spring on your side.
+If you face drug charges in Concord, you need to call (617) 513-9444 for aggressive defense attorney Chris Spring to be on your side.

 Attorney Spring is: